WebAssembly/wasi-filesystem/wasi-filesystem.md

 Return a stream for reading from a file.

+Multiple read, write, and append streams may be active on the same open file and they do not interfere with each other.

 Note: This allows using `read-stream`, which is similar to `read` in POSIX.
 ##### Params